jklsnt/taproot3/src/english/english11/KBxPassingEssayPlanning.md

 		- "If I knew that, I'd know w^hat race is."
 	- but you can!

+- p3:
+	- gatsby
+	- "one of the few honest people I have ever known" (3.171)
+	- "inclined to reserve all judgments" but judges the shit out of peolpe

 ### outlining timeline
 - intro: thesis